 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Banca Monte Dei Paschi Di Siena Spa reported total carbon emissions of approximately 19,678,000,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 19,677,733,090 kg CO2e.
 Scope 1 emissions were reported at about 4,207 kg CO2e, while Scope 2 emissions were negligible at 26,055,900 kg CO2e.
-Comparatively, in 2022, the bank's emissions were approximately 2,064,600 kg CO2e for Scope 3, with Scope 1 emissions at about 5,525,100 kg CO2e and Scope 2 emissions at 27,342,200 kg CO2e.
-This indicates a substantial increase in Scope 3 emissions year-on-year, highlighting the bank's reliance on upstream activities.
-Banca Monte Dei Paschi Di Siena Spa has not set specific reduction targets or initiatives as part of its climate commitments, nor does it participate in the Science Based Targets initiative (SBTi).
-The absence of formal reduction targets suggests a need for enhanced climate strategies within the organisation.
-The emissions data is not cascaded from any parent company, and all figures are directly reported by Banca Monte Dei Paschi Di Siena Spa.
-The bank's emissions intensity rates per employee for 2023 were approximately 254.16 kg CO2e, indicating a focus on understanding its operational impact.
-Overall, while the bank has made strides in reporting its emissions, the lack of reduction targets and significant reliance on Scope 3 emissions presents challenges for its climate commitments moving forward.
+The bank's emissions data shows a notable decrease in Scope 1 emissions from 5,525,100 kg CO2e in 2022 and 7,459,200 kg CO2e in 2021.
+However, Scope 3 emissions increased from 2,064,600 kg CO2e in 2022 and 2,396,600 kg CO2e in 2021, indicating a need for further assessment and action in this area.
+Banca Monte Dei Paschi Di Siena Spa has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The absence of documented reduction targets suggests that the bank may need to enhance its climate commitments to align with industry standards and expectations.
+Overall, while the bank has made strides in reducing its direct emissions, the substantial Scope 3 emissions highlight the importance of comprehensive strategies to address its overall carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents